AlexBarker97/FairTower---DnD-Campaign/README.md

 # "DnD Fairtower - The descent"

 Plotholes -

-• Communication between nations over the month before training?
-• How were the people on the new world selected and where did they come from (why did they leave).
+• How were the people on the new world selected and where did they come from.
 • How is the government enforcing the enrolment.
 • How does the political system work.
 • Have people heard different rumours as to why the training is happening.